Lol, no. You did not read the headline wrong. Geekbench bans Samsung flagships for cheating.

 They soon discovered that their phones were not as powerful as advertised.
 Another thing was that there was this software called Game Optimization Service (GOS) which tended to kick in a lot.
 Keep GOS in mind, it is very fundamental to the story.

 GOS was behaving weirdly.
-GOS was actively throttling (reducing) the performance of the SoC when using the phone, but kicks it up when running benchmarks.
+GOS was actively throttling (reducing) the performance of the SoC when using the phone but kicked it up when running benchmarks.
 They didn’t keep quiet about this.
 They spread the word.

 Geekbench